Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Results

 \subsection{Quantitative evaluation}

 We evaluate the accuracy and precision of our method by measuring different objects with known sizes or shapes.
 For the evaluation of our triangulation reconstruction, we measured a sphere with a diffuse surface and well-known ($1 inch =25.4 mm$) radius, as well as a precisely manufactured diffuse planar surface.
-The scan time for all our evaluation measurements was 70 ms. To evaluate how accurately our method reconstructs the object shape, we compare our evaluated point cloud with the respective ground truth shape.
+The objects have been placed at a distance of $\sim$60cm to the sensor and the scan time for all our evaluation measurements was 70 ms. To evaluate how accurately our method reconstructs the object shape, we compare our evaluated point cloud with the respective ground truth shape.

 For the measurement of the planar surface, we obtain $0.21mm$ as the root-mean-square error (RMSE) with respect to the planar ground truth shape.
 The RMSE of the sphere data with respect to the spherical ground truth shape is evaluated to $0.31mm$.
 To evaluate the precision of our triangulation reconstruction we isolate the statistical noise on our data by subtracting a low-frequency best-fit surface from our obtained point cloud and eventually evaluate the standard deviation of the remaining 3D noise.
 The so-obtained precision of the plane measurement is $0.12mm$ and the precision of the sphere measurement is $0.06mm$.

-The accuracy and precision of our deflectometry reconstruction is evaluated in a similar fashion, by measuring a specular sphere with known radius (also $1 inch$).
-The diffuse planar surface described above is used as a screen for our deflectometry measurement (setup similar to the specular ball in Scene 1 of \Cref{fig:MixedReflectanceMain}).
-We emphasize again that a "deflectometry measurement" with our method always includes a concurrent shape estimation of the diffuse "screen scene parts" (diffuse planar surface in this case).
-This estimation is also subject to uncertainty (see error values above for comparison), which propagates into the deflectometry measurement.
-After automated rejection of outliers in the deflectometry reconstruction outside the $6\sigma$-intervall ($4.8\%$ of data) the RMSE with respect to the specular ground truth shape is calculated to $0.45mm$ and the respective precision to $0.14mm$.
+The accuracy and precision of our deflectometry reconstruction are evaluated in a similar fashion, by measuring a specular sphere with a known radius (also $1 inch$).
+The diffuse planar surface described above is used as a screen for our deflectometry measurement (setup similar to the specular ball in Scene a) of \Cref{fig:more_results}).
+After automated rejection of outliers in the deflectometry reconstruction outside the $6\sigma$-interval ($4.8\%$ of data) the RMSE with respect to the specular ground truth shape is calculated to $0.45mm$ and the respective precision to $0.14mm$.

-For both specular and diffuse reconstructions, \Cref{tab:Comparison} reveals that our achieved depth error values (all $< 0.5 mm$) outperform the previously discussed SOTA methods.
-An additional comparison with MC3D \cite{matsuda2015mc3d} and ESL \cite{muglikar2021esl} (both being limited to purely diffuse surfaces) reveals that the accuracy of our method is, to the best of our knowledge, unprecedented in the field of event-based shape estimation of macroscopic objects.